TheoreticalEcology/MSc-Internship-EstablishingNoEffect/README.md

 Trust Analysis: The script calculates trust values for different methods and threshold levels and stores the results.
 Aggregate and Visualize: It aggregates the results and visualizes the trust in the "no effect" hypothesis for each method.
 The 'plotResult' function is used to create line graphs that display False Mistrust Rates (FMR) against False Trust Rates (FTR) or "No effect trusted" against "dataset".

-Usage
-To use the script, you can modify the parameters in the 'CreateSampleDataset' function and execute the subsequent simulations.
+Usage: To use the script, you can modify the parameters in the 'CreateSampleDataset' function and execute the subsequent simulations.
 You can also customize the visualization of trust results by calling the 'plotResult' function with different methods and colors.

-Function used from Git repository

-The two scripts have the option to use the function 'MDD_function_Mair.R', which comes from an external Git repository.
+Function used from Git repository: The two scripts have the option to use the function 'MDD_function_Mair.R', which comes from an external Git repository.
 This function provides specific calculations needed in the context of this project.

 The source code file and more details about 'MDD_function_Mair.R' can be found in the Git repository 'https://github.com/TheoreticalEcology/Mair-et-al-2020'.